 All regular full-time employees participate in one of two retirement plans.
 The State of Connecticut is statutorily responsible for the pension benefits of COSC employees who participate in the State Employees' Retirement System ("SERS").
 SERS is the administrator of a single employer defined benefit public employee retirement system ("PERS").
 SERS provides retirement, disability, death benefits and cost of living adjustments to plan members and their beneficiaries.
 Plan benefits, cost of living adjustments, contribution requirements of plan members and the State and other plan provisions are described in agreements between the state and the State Employee Bargaining Agent Coalition("SEBAC") as authorized by the General Statutes.
 SERS does not issue standalone financial reports.
-Information on the plan is currently publicly available in the State Comptroller, and in annual actuarial valuations prepared by the State Retirement Commission.
+Information on the plan is currently publicly available in the State of Connecticut's Comprehensive Annual Financial Report prepared by the Office of the State Comptroller, and in annual actuarial valuations prepared by the State Retirement Commission.